febuiles/shipping_calc/README.markdown

 DESCRIPTION:
 -----------

-Shipping Calculator written in Ruby to get quick quotes from the major carriers (UPS, DHL, FedEX, FreightQuote).
+Shipping Calculator written in Ruby to get quick quotes from DHL and Freight Carriers.
+We hope to support FedEx and UPS in a near future.

 FEATURES/PROBLEMS:
 -----------------